 Neto integrates with all of these carriers, making shipping your products hassle-free.

 You can’t make sales without getting paid!
-It’s important to work out what the best payment gateway is for your business.
-A payment gateway is an ecommerce service that processes credit card payments for both online and traditional brick-and-mortar stores.
-They securely transfer financial data between your website and the customer’s bank.
+It’s important to work out what the best payment options are for your business.
+Payment gateways like Stripe, processes credit card payments for both online and traditional brick-and-mortar stores and securely transfer financial data between your website and the customer’s bank.

-The more payment options you offer, the better as this caters for different types of customers.
-Neto integrates with many payment gateways and allows you to offer multiple payment gateway options.
+The more payment options you offer, the better, as this caters for different types of customers.
+Neto integrates with many payment options and allows you to meet the needs of your customer.

-Each gateway comes with processing requirements and fees, so be sure to research different options to see what best fits your needs.
+It's important to know that each gateway option has its own processing requirements and fees, so be sure to research different options to see what best fits your needs.

 Marketplaces are a great way to open your business up to more shoppers.
 More importantly, they allow you to rapidly generate sales and reach customers with zero marketing spend.